 Instead, a lawyer attending mediation is there to offer general legal advice to you and, in certain situations, the other participants in the mediation and to offer a legal view of the possible settlement options canvassed.
 They will often ‘reality test’ proposals for settlement to see that they legally meet your requirements and also those needed for a court to enforce the decision.
 Your lawyer is not there to influence the way the mediation is conducted.

 At Mediations Australia, we have the expertise and experience in both mediation and family law practice to be able to provide you with the best mediation experience possible.
-Our family law mediation experts know how to tailor their advice and guidance to clients to achieve a successful outcome from mediation, helping you avoid the stress and cost of subsequent court action.
+Our family law mediation experts know how to tailor their advice and guidance to clients to achieve a successful outcome from mediation, helping you avoid the stress and cost of a subsequent court action.